DhruvJais01/nodejs/src/Guide.md

 });

 module.exports = mongoose.model("Customer", customerSchema);
-// in mongodb the collection name is always in lowercase and pluralized
+// in mongodb the table name is always in lowercase and pluralized
 // it doesnt matter if you write customer
 ```